Exactly Why You Need Vitamin D + Sunlight For Optimal Health

-After a long cold dreary winter, few things feel better than warm sunshine, longer lazier days, and the relaxed, cheerful, kick-back attitude that comes with summertime.
+After a long dreary winter, few things feel better than warm sunshine, longer days, and the cheerful, kick-back attitude that comes with summertime.
 As a functional medicine practitioner who often consults via webcam, I see this summer-loving attitude no matter where my patients live.
 But is it just a mood change, or are there actual, physiological benefits to the sunnier season?
-Actually, there really is science behind the benefits of summer.
 Let’s take a look:

 Article continues below

 Shorter, darker fall and winter days can lead to SAD or seasonal affective disorder, (1) a condition that affects about 6 percent of people severely, causing depression, and about 20 percent more mildly.
-SAD is four times more common in women, but fortunately it is alleviated by longer, sunnier days, come spring and summer.
+SAD is four times more common in women, but fortunately it is alleviated by spring and summer seasons.
 One mechanism for this is the brain’s ability to produce (2) more serotonin, that feel-good neurotransmitter, with increased exposure to sunlight.
 Full-spectrum lights can treat SAD during wintertime – ask your doctor about getting a prescription for these lights.

-All the best fruits and vegetables are fresh, ripe, and ready to eat during the warmer months and are much more likely to be available locally, through farmers markets and local farms or your very own backyard or porch garden.
+All the best fruits and vegetables are fresh, ripe, and ready to eat during the warmer months and are much more likely to be available locally, through farmers markets or your very own garden.
 That means people tend to eat more produce in the summer, and therefore get more vitamins, minerals, and other phytonutrients that boost immune function and mood.

-When your skin is exposed to sun, it starts synthesizing good ol’ vitamin D, the sunshine vitamin, which is responsible for the proper workings of hundreds of different pathways that control your mood, immune system, and brain function.
-Every single cell of your body needs vitamin D to do its best work, and there is no better time to bask in that vitamin producing sunshine than in the summer.
+When your skin is exposed to the sun it starts synthesizing good ol’ vitamin D, the sunshine vitamin., What is vitamin D from the sun good for?
+It is responsible for the proper workings of hundreds of different pathways that control your mood, immune system, and brain function.
+Every single cell of your body needs vitamin D to do its best work.
+Which time of sunlight is good for vitamin D absorption?
+There is no better time to bask in that vitamin producing sunshine than in the summer or clear afternoons (assuming you are practicing safe skin care simultaneously).
+When it comes to vitamin d, sun benefits are abundant.

 Nature heals, and that’s a fact.
 When it’s cold, people spend more time inside – another fact.
-But nature calls, and when you answer that call, you will feel better.
 One study published in the Proceedings of the National Academy of Sciences, demonstrated that when a group of people walked for 90 minutes in nature they reported fewer negative thoughts compared to the group who walked in the city.
 Functional MRI brain scans also revealed that the nature walkers had less activity in the subgenual prefrontal cortex, an area of the brain that plays a role in mood disorders and negative thoughts than the city walkers.
 So city folk, look for a park!

 Poorly ventilated rooms are more likely to foster (3) the cold virus, which also tends to spread more (4) during colder months.
 Other studies from the NIH found that the flu virus actually became tougher (5) during winter.